 Being monogamous is also a good way of protecting yourself and your partner from STI.
 Honesty is really important in a mutually-monogamous relationship.
 Both you and your partner have to agree to be tested for STI and talk openly about the results.
 If both of you have no STI, being mutually-monogamous is the key to avoiding them.

 It might also happen that one or both of you test positive for some STI.
 There is no need to panic, as most STI can be effectively treated.
 Once you are both sure that you are not infected, your long-term relationship will be your best protection from STI in the long run.

 Always use condoms

 Everyone knows that condoms are used to prevent unwanted pregnancy.
 However, if used correctly, they can also protect both partners from STI.
 The first thing you need to know is that if you intend to use condoms as a shield from STI, the condoms have to be latex.
 All other materials won’t do the job because they are more likely to break or slip.
-If you are allergic to latex, female condoms will be the best alternative, as they are made of polyurethane.
-You’ll also have to make sure that the condom, whether male or female, covers as much skin as possible.
+If you are allergic to latex, feman condoms will be the best alternative, as they are made of polyurethane.
+You’ll also have to make sure that the condom, whether man or female, covers as much skin as possible.

 Learn to prioritize and say no

 Some of your partners might refuse to use condoms.
 Sometimes, they might get forgotten in the heat of the moment.
 However, if you value your health (and your partner’s as well), you’ll have to be persistent.
 Try to talk to him/her and calmly explain why you insist on using condoms.
 Such a wish is no sign of mistrust, it is just a reasonable precaution to protect both partners from STI.